xkovarn1/Sentinel-2-NFI-validation/README.md

 ### 3. Train and Apply the Model
 - The script will train an ML model using the provided training dataset.
-- It will then classify or predict values over the selected region.
+- It will then perform land cover classification and calculate the forest area.
 - Results can be visualized in the GEE map viewer or exported.

 ## Citation
 If you use this repository in your research, please cite it appropriately:
 ```
-Author Name, "Sentinel-2 Machine Learning with Google Earth Engine", GitHub Repository, Year.
+TO BE ADDED
 ```